 Waukesha is a very ethnically-diverse city.
 The people who call Waukesha home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waukesha residents report their race to be White, followed by Black or African-American.
 Waukesha also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.89% of the city’s residents.
 Important ancestries of people in Waukesha include Irish, Polish, Italian, and English.

 The most common language spoken in Waukesha is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.